This post contains affiliate links.

 Historical Development of Christian Denominations

-However, significant schisms further shaped the early church, leading to the formation of distinct Christian denominations.
-One such schism was the Arian controversy in the early 4th century, which centered around the nature and relationship between Jesus and God.
-The Council of Nicea, convened in AD 325, aimed to resolve the controversy, but disagreements persisted for over a century.
+Big schisms also shaped the early church.
+One was the Arian controversy in the early 4th century, which concerned Jesus’ nature and relationship with God.
+The Council of Nicea in AD 325 tried to resolve it, but disagreements lasted over a century.

 Catholicism, Protestantism, and Eastern Orthodoxy

-Eastern Orthodoxy, with approximately 230 million adherents, is the second-largest Christian body and considers itself the original pre-denominational Church.
+Eastern Orthodoxy is the second-largest Christian body, with around 230 million followers.
+It considers itself the original pre-denominational Church.

-The Eastern Orthodox Church comprises autonomous churches that recognize each other, while the Catholic Church and some Eastern churches form separate communions.
+The Eastern Orthodox Church has autonomous churches that recognize each other.
+The Catholic Church and some Eastern churches are in separate communions.

-These branches of Christianity differ in their beliefs, practices, and historical ties.
+These branches of Christianity have different beliefs, practices, and histories.

 Conclusion